 “Sometimes that isn’t a balancing item”, says reflecting on his experience covering conflicts like the Rwandan genocide, emphasising the importance of eyewitness reporting, for which radio is a particularly good medium.

 James Copnall: “What is important is not just talking to local journalists, not just the context but as much as possible – and it is very difficult in some places – going yourself and seeing for yourself.
 Even if you are going in a press trip organised by the government who wants to show you only one side of the picture, just by being you will see things hear things, observe things.”

 The podcast also discusses the Ethical Journalism Network’s five five point test for hate-speech, which was launched as part of our campaign “Turning the page of hate” in Kigali in 2014 to mark two decades since the Rwandan genocide.

-As part of World Radio Day, UNESCO has translated the five point test into Arabic and French and encouraging radio stations use it as poster in newsrooms.
+As part of World Radio Day, UNESCO has translated the five-point test into Arabic and French and encourages radio stations to use it as posters in newsrooms.
 The infographic can be downloaded in English here, in French here and in Arabic here.

-Radio stations are also being encourage to download and broadcast the Ethical Journalism Network podcast on and before World Radio Day on 13 February 2016.
+Radio stations are also being encouraged to download and broadcast the Ethical Journalism Network podcast on and before World Radio Day on 13 February 2016.